How to Select the Best Emergency Medicine Board Review in 2022

 - Explains why an answer is correct or incorrect.
 Understanding why an answer choice is incorrect is just as important as knowing why it is correct

-If the emergency medicine Qbank you are considering for your ABEM exam does not meet these basic requirements, you should quickly eliminate it from your consideration.
+If the emergency medicine Qbank you are considering for your ABEM exam does not meet these basic requirements, you should quickly eliminate it.

 Basic or Comprehensive Content